 German aircraft carrier Graf Zeppelin is towed from Kiel to Gotenhafen (Gdynia) to avoid air attack in Operation Zugvogel.
 The ship is incomplete and work has been stopped on it.

 At Malta, there is an air raid at 08:10, but the bombers turn back without making a raid.
 There is another raid at 21:10, and this time the raiders drop bombs near the dockyards and on Fort St. Angelo.
-There is little warning, and two dockyard workers are killed and nine wounded.
+There is a very little warning, and two dockyard workers are killed and nine wounded.
 The Regia Aeronautica loses two planes.
 There also is a raid on the workers' community at Paola and nearby areas.

-Demobilization of the French ships at Alexandria continues.
+The demobilization of the French ships at Alexandria continues.

 An Italian convoy sets sail from Naples for Benghazi, accompanies by four torpedo boats.